 I remember looking down and thinking, this is it.
 I was losing grip with my right hand, that was holding onto a strap on the pilot's right shoulder.
 He was trying to make a beeline to the landing field as he knew what the situation could bring,

 Aron Ralston Cut Off His Own Arm To Save His Life

-If you've ever think you're having a bad few days, take a minute to remember Aron Ralston's 127 hours of hell.
+If you've ever think you're having a bad few days, take a minute to remember Aron Ralston's 127 hours where his life hung in the balance.
 In 2003, Ralston went hiking near Robbers Roost in Utah, in what should have been an uneventful journey.
 He was an avid climber and hiker, used to far more treacherous terrain.
 But then, near Bluejohn Canyon, Ralston slipped and a boulder became dislodged.
 The 800 lb boulder trapped his right arm, pinning it to the wall of a deep, narrow canyon.
 He tried to dislodge and chip away at it, but after a day or so, realized that this was impossible.
 What he would have to do was far more extreme.

 He told The Telegraph: